mkrul/pet-registry/documentation.md

 ## New Learnings
-- Test authorization without role column
+- Stub constants in each example
-- Use report status for access control
+- Avoid before(:all) with stubs/mocks
-- Test restore action for forbidden status
+- Keep test data consistent across examples
-- Set default locale explicitly in tests
+- Use stub_const for constant replacement
-- Use Bearer token format for auth tests
+- Maintain constant immutability with freeze
-- Keep auth tests aligned with Devise setup
+- Follow RSpec lifecycle constraints